For all Literary staff information, please click here

 The Literary Process

-Once your play is submitted, it will be read by the Senior Reader, one of our Literary Assistants or one of the Finborough Theatre’s Resident Assistant Directors for evaluation.
+Once a play is submitted, it is read by one of our scriptreaders.
 As a matter of policy, we deliberately only have a very small team of scriptreaders who we have very carefully trained.
-Music theatre will be reviewed by our Literary Associate, Music Theatre who listens to all CD’s and reads the librettos of all music theatre works submitted.

 We do encourage all writers to invite us to viewings and showcases of their work.
 Please email us only at the email address at the top of the page.

-If your script is something that the Finborough Theatre may wish to stage or develop, it will be passed on to the Senior Reader who will then decide if the script is suitable for passing on to the Artistic Director/Literary Manager who will then make the final decision on whether the script is suitable for production or further development.
+If your script is something that the Finborough Theatre may wish to stage or develop, it will be passed on to the Deputy Literary Manager who will then decide if the script is suitable for passing on to the Artistic Director/Literary Manager who will then make the final decision on whether the script is suitable for production or further development.

 If a script is considered immediately ready for production, the Artistic Director will contact the writer personally and arrange a meeting.